lucketta/chill-flix-rails-portfolio-project/spec-js.md

   Index of all shows, when signed in, does not cause a page refresh and uses Serialization
 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
   My has-many relationship is Genres which renders without a page refresh
-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
+- [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
+  Added reviews to each show page. no page refresh
 - [ ] Translate JSON responses into js model objects.
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.